AiFiR/z/t/i/readme.md

-Folder containing icon set for license.
+A folder containing icon sets.